Skip to main content

 Medicare Diabetes Prevention Program

-For those with pre-diabetes, Medicare covers the Diabetes Prevention Program:
+If you have pre-diabetes, Medicare covers the Diabetes Prevention Program:

 • Group coaching sessions

-• Proven to reduce diabetes risk
+• Proven to lower your diabetes risk

 Questions About Diabetes Coverage?